Question: What is the Board of Tax Appeals?

 Answer: The petition shall be comprised of numbered paragraphs of facts, and end with a prayer for the relief sought.
 If the petition is an appeal for a redetermination of an assessment, a copy of the assessment shall accompany the petition and all copies of the petition.
 If the petition is for a determination of an overpayment, and the secretary has denied the request for a refund of the overpayment, then a copy of the secretary's denial shall accompany the petition and all copies of the petition.

-All appeals must have an original, signed petition and six (6) copies of all pleadings and memoranda must be provided to the Board.
-Additionally, the petitioner's contact information, including telephone number, mailing address and e-mail address (if any) must be found in the petition of appeal.
+Except for efiled petitions, all appeals must have an original, signed petition and three (3) copies of all petitions, attachments, other pleadings, and memoranda must be provided to the Board.
+Additionally, the petitioner's contact information, including telephone number, mailing address and e-mail address (if any) must be found in the petition.
+No additional copies are required for For efiled documents.

 All pleadings shall have the following caption: